-Number of Number of Number of

-Shares of Pre-Funded Common

-Common Stock Warrants Warrants

-EF Hutton, division of Benchmark Investments, LLC
+Number of Shares of Common Stock Number of Pre-Funded Warrants Number of Common Warrants EF Hutton, division of Benchmark Investments, LLC Total

-Total

-The underwriters have agreed to purchase all of the shares of common stock and/or Pre-Funded Warrants and accompanying warrants offered by us.
+The underwriters have agreed to purchase all of the shares of common stock and/or Pre -Funded Warrants and accompanying warrants offered by us.
 The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
 Furthermore, pursuant to the underwriting agreement, the obligations of the underwriters are subject to customary conditions, representations and warranties contained in the underwriting agreement, such as receipt by the underwriters of officers' certificates and legal opinions.

-We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional [•] shares of common stock and accompanying warrants to purchase up to [•] shares of common stock at the public offering price, less the underwriting discounts.
+We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional 750,000 shares of common stock and accompanying warrants to purchase up to 750,000 shares of common stock at the public offering price, less the underwriting discounts.